-When I tested PostHog’s updated Error Tracking alerting, one improvement stood out immediately: I can now send alerts directly to Slack or Discord based on Error Tracking events.
+I recently tested PostHog’s updated Error Tracking alerting.
+One improvement stood out immediately: I can now send alerts directly to Slack or Discord based on Error Tracking events.

 To see the exact update details from PostHog, head to the official changelog.